cefet-rj-dal/event_datasets/README.md

 ## Usage Example

-Another way to use series from this data repository is through the R package `dalevents`.
-The following usage example describes installing the package and loading a series.
+The following usage example describes installing the package `dalevents` and loading a series.
 This is the easiest and most recommended way to use the series contained in this repository.

 ```
 #Install package